Scientists sometimes refer to rainforests as the "lungs of the Earth."

 The millions or perhaps billions of trees that populate the world's rainforests consume huge amounts of carbon dioxide and in turn, produce life-giving oxygen.
 Yet, it is no secret that over the past decades these collections of towering plants have been toppled in staggering numbers.

 Nowhere is this more pronounced than in Ghana, where the country has seen its forests disappear by a rate unmatched by any other.
-According to a study by Global Forest Watch, in just one year (2017-2018), the amount of forest lost in Ghana increased by a jaw-dropping 60%.
+According to a study by Global Forest Watch, in just one year (2017-2018), the amount of forests lost in Ghana increased by a jaw-dropping 60%.
 Sign the demand Ghana take action to save their rainforests.

 In fact, so bad has deforestation become, that the country, once one of the world's largest exporters may now have to import it to feed local supply.